yii2tech/selfupdate/README.md

 In order to use 'self-update' command, you should perform several preparations in your project, allowing certain shell commands to be executed in non-interactive (without user prompt) mode.

-First of all you should clone (checkout) your project from version control system and switch project working copy to the branch, which should be used at this particular server.
-Using GIT this actions can be performed in following commands:
+First of all, you should clone (checkout) your project from version control system and switch project working copy to the branch, which should be used at this particular server.
+Using GIT this actions can be performed via following commands:

 ```
 cd /path/to/my/project
 git clone git@my-git-server.com/myproject.git
-git checkout live
+git checkout production
 ```

 > Attention: you need to configure your VCS (or at least your project working copy) in the way interacting with remote